May Abrahamse: Career

 In 1949, Abrahamse debuted as a soprano soloist at age 19, in the Eoan Group's Cape Town production of the operetta A Slave in Araby, composed by Alfred J Silver.
 This marked the beginning of her association with the Eoan Group, with whom she would perform for decades.
 She participated as a soloist in productions of The Maid in the Mountains, Hong Kong, and Lehár's The Gipsy Princess, performed annually at Cape Town City Hall conducted by Joseph Manca.

-In 1956, she was first cast as Violetta, the title role in Verdi's opera La traviata, a role she would perform multiple times until the Eoan Group's final production of the opera in 1975.
+In 1956, she was first cast as Violetta, the title role in Verdi's opera La traviata, a role she would perform repeatedly until the Eoan Group's final production of the opera in 1975.
 This was the first Italian opera performed in its original language by an all-Coloured cast.
 It became one of Abrahamse's signature roles, and her portrayal received critical acclaim.

 Other roles Abrahamse performed with the Eoan Group include Mimì in La bohème and the title role in Madama Butterfly (both by Puccini), and Santuzza in Mascagni's Cavalleria rusticana.
-Beyond opera her work included solos in choral performances such as Verdi's Requiem and Handel's Messiah, as well as roles in musical theatre, including a production of Carmen Jones, an adaptation of Bizet's Carmen.
+Beyond opera, her work included solos in choral performances such as Verdi's Requiem and Handel's Messiah, as well as roles in musical theatre, including a production of Carmen Jones, an adaptation of Bizet's Carmen.

 In 1979, Abrahamse and Gordon Jephtas gave a recital at the Nico Malan Theatre in Cape Town, a venue that had only recently opened its doors to performers and audiences of all races.
 The recital was praised and marked an important moment in South African classical music.
 Her acceptance of a two-year contract as a chorus member with the Performing Arts Council of the Orange Free State in Bloemfontein in 1987 marked the first time she was given the opportunity to perform professionally alongside white singers.

 Later in her career, Abrahamse's contributions to South African music were recognised.
 In 2005, she received the Cape Tercentenary Foundation Award for her "distinguished contribution to the Fine and Performing Arts".
 She was awarded the KykNET Lifetime Achievement Award in 2013.